jagilber/service-fabric-cluster-templates/5-VM-Windows-1-NodeType-SLB-AAD-Common-Auto/README.md

 ### Identities in this template

 - userAssignedIdentityName: The name of the UAMI to be created.
 This is a deployment unique name and will be auto generated if not provided.
+- userIdentitySecretUserId: The role assignment id for the UAMI.
+This is the role assignment id is used to provide `Secrets User` access to the key vault.
+This is a deployment unique guid and will be auto generated if not provided.
+- userIdentityKeyVaultReaderId: The role assignment id for the UAMI.
+This is the role assignment id is used to provide `Key Vault Reader` access to the key vault.
+This is a deployment unique guid and will be auto generated if not provided.

 > [!NOTE]
 > If patching the cluster, the existing UAMI and Role Assignment Ids should be passed in as parameters to avoid creating new ones.